 The telephone lab is created and first courses in telephony and telephone engineering are offered.

 Department constructs its own radio tower and station; begins broadcasting in 1922.

 VEISHEA, the nation’s first and largest student-run festival, is started by combining the festivals celebrated by each division.
 Electrical Engineering Professor Frank Paine submits the winning name for the new celebration.
 The letters stand for the first letters of the divisions: V—Veterinary Medicine, E—Engineering, IS—Industrial Science, HE—Home Economics, A—Agriculture.

 Edd R. McKee is awarded the department’s first Master of Science degree in electrical engineering.

 Ronald J. Rockwell joins Crosley Corporation where he pioneered radio, high-fidelity, and television technologies, as well as designed the first high-resolution TV transmitter in the Midwest.

 Oral A. Brown is awarded the department’s first PhD in electrical engineering.

 Alice A. (Churchill) Camerlengo is the first female to receive a bachelor’s degree in electrical engineering.

 The world’s first electronic digital computer is built at Iowa State by John Vincent Atanasoff, a physics professor and alumnus, and Clifford Berry, a physics graduate student and electrical engineering undergraduate student.
 Learn more about the computer, John Vincent Atanasoff (1903-1995), and Clifford Berry (1918-1963).

-U.S. Department of Energy establishes Ames Laboratory at Iowa State University.
+U.S. Department of Energy establishes Ames Laboratory (now Ames National Laboratory) at Iowa State University.